Jimbo Fisher: Head coach at Texas A&M

 On December 1, 2017, Fisher resigned as the head coach at Florida State University to accept the same job at Texas A&M University.
 Fisher signed a 10-year, $75 million contract with the Aggies.
 During an August 2018 ESPN interview, when asked why he chose to take the A&M job, Fisher listed several reasons, including his connection with A&M athletic director Scott Woodward as well as the A&M culture, academics, and facilities.

 In his first season at A&M (2018), Fisher coached the Aggies to a 9–4 record and a second-place finish in the SEC West, which was the program's best conference finish since joining the conference in 2012.
-The season included a 74–72 seven-overtime win over LSU, which was the program's first victory over the Tigers in 20 years.
-The Aggies also defeated the NC State Wolfpack 52–13 in the 2018 Gator Bowl.
+The season included a 74–72 seven-overtime win over LSU, which was the program's first victory over the Tigers since 1995.
+The game saw the most combined points scored (146) in a Division I Football Bowl Subdivision (FBS) football game.
+The Aggies defeated the NC State Wolfpack 52–13 in the 2018 Gator Bowl.

-Fisher's 2019 Aggies team entered the season ranked No. 12, but suffered losses to then-ranked top-10 teams including Clemson, Alabama, Auburn, Georgia, and LSU.
+Fisher's 2019 Aggies team entered the season ranked 12th, but suffered losses to then-ranked top-10 teams including Clemson, Alabama, Auburn, Georgia, and LSU.
+Texas A&M became the first team to face three teams ranked #1 at the time of the matchup.
 The Aggies received an invitation to the 2019 Texas Bowl, where they defeated Oklahoma State 24–21.

-During the 2020 season, Fisher led the Aggies to a 9–1 record, which earned the team the No. 4 ranking in the AP Poll, the highest postseason ranking for the Aggies since the 1939 season.
+During the COVID-19-shortened conference-only 2020 season, Fisher led the Aggies to a 9–1 record, which earned the team the No. 4 ranking in the AP Poll, the highest postseason ranking for the Aggies since the 1939 season.
+Texas A&M finished fifth in the College Football Playoff final poll, becoming the first team out of the field.
+The team qualified for the Orange Bowl, where they defeated North Carolina 41–27.

 Prior to the 2021 season, the Texas A&M Board of Regents voted to extend Fisher's contract through the 2031 season.
-Beginning January 1, 2022, Fisher will be paid $9 million annually.
-If he was to be fired without cause before December 1, 2021, he would have been owed $95.6 million - the largest buyout clause in college football history.
+Beginning January 1, 2022, Fisher would be paid $9 million annually.
+If he was to be fired without cause before December 1, 2021, he would have been owed $95.6 million – the largest buyout clause in college football history.
 As was part of the original contract signed in 2018, if Jimbo chooses to leave Texas A&M for another coaching position, he will not owe any money to the school.